Nyandwi/nyandwi.github.io/index.md

 This site is a host of my [works](https://github.com/Nyandwi) and [writings](https://nyandwi.github.io/blog.html).
 You can find my old articles on [Medium](https://jeande.medium.com/) or [Hashnode](https://hashnode.com/).
 Occassionally, I create threads and share learning resources on [Twitter](https://twitter.com/jeande_d).
 I am also on [LinkedIn](https://www.linkedin.com/in/nyandwi/).

-I am always open for collaboration.
+I am always open for collaboration and meeting new people.
 If you'ld like to collaborate, you can reach me through [johnjw7084@gmail.com](mailto:johnjw7084@gmail.com).